charmilaab/OCTANET-JUNE/README.md

 #charlsFood
-create a responsive restaurant landing page
+create a responsive restaurant landing page using html,css and javascript